Tony’s story: I’m looking forward to life

 Tony, aged 40 at the time, worried that he kept losing feeling in his legs after each surgery.
 He says, ‘‘eventually, the surgeon told me that the infection had left me with a spinal cord injury.’’

-Unfortunately, due to various reasons, Tony didn’t have any specialist rehabilitation at a spinal centre following his time at Hurstwood Park.
+Unfortunately, for various reasons, Tony didn’t have any specialist rehabilitation at a spinal centre following his time at Hurstwood Park.
 This left Tony with many questions and struggling to envision what kind of a future he could have with a spinal cord injury. ‘‘I spent all my time thinking about what I couldn’t do like travelling abroad, or even going out on my balcony.
 I used to be so energetic, and I didn’t know if I still could be,’’ Tony says.

 He started researching spinal cord injury online and came across Back Up.
 Tony was intrigued by our mentoring service, and quickly got in touch. ‘‘I wanted to see what life could be like.
 I’d never met anyone with a spinal cord injury’’, Tony says.
 We matched him with one of our trained volunteer mentors.